nitinraj007/Zero-Trace-AI/README.md

 zerotraceai.json

-4️⃣ Place it inside the backend folder
+4️⃣ Place it in the backend folder

 👨‍💻 Built For

-Hack & Break — Generative AI & Cybersecurity Innovation Challenge
+🏆 Hack & Break — Generative AI & Cybersecurity Innovation Challenge

+📜 License

+MIT License